10 Affordable Cities with High Quality of Life in 2025

 Quality of Life Factors:

-Des Moines exemplifies how a smaller city can offer exceptional quality of life at an affordable price point.
-The city has invested in its downtown, creating a vibrant urban core with restaurants, breweries, and cultural attractions.
-Housing costs remain among the most affordable on our list, while the job market offers strong opportunities, particularly in the insurance and financial sectors.
+Des Moines effectively demonstrates how a smaller Midwestern city can offer an exceptionally high quality of life at a remarkably affordable price point.
+The city has strategically invested in its downtown core, creating a vibrant urban center with an impressive array of restaurants, breweries, and cultural attractions that belie its modest size.
+Housing costs remain among the most affordable on our list, while the stable job market, particularly in the insurance and financial sectors, provides excellent career opportunities.
+It's an ideal choice for those seeking a balanced, community-focused lifestyle with minimal financial stress.

 10. Knoxville, Tennessee